 In 10 days find out what makes Bhutan one of the best cultural destinations in South Asia.
-The 10-day Bhutan Experience Tour is one of the Best Tours in Bhutan and takes you to all the major cultural hubs of Bhutan – Paro, Thimphu, Punakha and Bumthang.
+The 10-day Bhutan Experience Tour is one of the Best Tours in Bhutan and takes you to all the major cultural hubs of Bhutan – Paro, Thimphu, Punakha, and Bumthang.
 Visit monasteries and interact with the monks.
 Witness the prayer ceremonies (if you are lucky) and get blessed by the maroon attired lamas.
 You will get the most from your journey if your visit during one of the Buddhist festivals or Tshechhu.
-Then you will get to experience colorful and vibrant ceremonies filled with masked dances, skits and rituals that will remain etched in your memory for a long, long time.
-Walk along ancient dzongs or fortresses.
+Then you will get to experience colorful and vibrant ceremonies filled with masked dances, skits, and rituals that will remain etched in your memory for a long, long time.
+Walk along with ancient dzongs or fortresses.

 Find out more about Bhutanese history by visiting the museums at Paro and Thimphu.
-Rub shoulders with the local Bhutanese by visiting local markets and bazaars where you will find locally crafted handicraft items which will be ideal for gifts or souvenirs.
-Drive to Punakha, a city which was once the capital of Bhutan.
+Rub shoulders with the local Bhutanese by visiting local markets and bazaars where you will find locally crafted handicraft items that will be ideal for gifts or souvenirs.
+Drive to Punakha, a city that was once the capital of Bhutan.
 Cross the ancient wooden cantilever bridge at Punakha Dzong, an iconic Bhutanese castle lying at the confluence of the Mo Chhu and Po Chhu rivers.

 Make your way to the heart of Bhutan and visit Bumthang.
 Find out more about the typical way of life in rural Bhutan.
 Cross suspension bridges and walk past lush paddy fields.
 Stroll around the Bhutanese countryside and visit Bhutanese farms.
 Interact with friendly locals and make some friends.
 Experience Bhutanese hospitality and try out Bhutanese cuisine.
 While traveling through these cities you will get to cross some epic mountain passes.
 Take time out to stop and take in the breathtaking Himalayan panorama that one can enjoy from these passes.